Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Simulation Details

 For each grid extent and treatment of long-range electrostatics, 5,000,000 BD trajectories were performed in which a pair of HEWL molecules were initially separated by a center-to-center distance $b=600$~\AA, with both molecules rotated in different random orientations at the beginning of each trajectory.
 The trajectories were simulated until the proteins reached a separation of $c=900$~\AA.
 The fraction of trajectories $\beta(d)$ in which the two molecules diffused to a separation $d$ was monitored, allowing a rate constant for the diffusional approach of the two molecules to a separation $d$, which we name the approach rate constant $k_\textnormal{app}(d)$, to be calculated from: \cite{Northrup1983}

-where $k(b)$ and $k(c)$ are the rate constants for diffusion to the relative separations $b$ and $c$ under the assumption that the interaction force between the two solutes is centrosymmetric at separations of $b$ and larger.
-If the force acting between two solutes at a distance $x$ can be assumed to be negligible, $k(x)$ can be calculated using the Smoluchowski approximation of $k(x) \approx 4 \pi D x$ where $D$ is the sum of the diffusion coefficients of the two solutes.
+where $k(b)$ and $k(c)$ are the rate constants for diffusion to the relative separations $b$ and $c$.
+These rate constants were calculated using the Smoluchowski approximation $k(x) \approx 4 \pi D x$, where $D$ is the sum of the diffusion coefficients of the two solutes.
+Note that the Smoluchowski equation requires the assumption that the force acting between two solutes at a distance $x$ can be assumed to be negligible.
 To check that the intersolute interaction energy is indeed negligible at the assigned $b$ and $c$ distances, we also calculated the results by determining $k(x)$ by numerical integration of